rajasaran256/revolut-infra/README.md

 ./google-cloud-sdk/install.sh
 ```

-### Create Service account for Terraform and credentials file
+### Create Service account for Terraform and download the credentials file

 1) Create a Service account at project level and grant role/owner
 2) Create credentials file for the Service account